skienzmatishun/rippreport/content/p/backstory-podcast-no-94-alabamas-ethical-decay-and-delta/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A color-coded map titled Hot spots by county shows new SARS-COV-2 cases per 100,000 people in Alabama, with the Baldwin County seal and Backstory Podc...
+summary: Greedy local politicians stripped wetlands protections and sicced deputies on citizens speaking out at public meetings.
+We unpack the backdoor deals enriching private bridge developers and highlight the fallout from a convicted ten-term sheriff.
+  Watch Backstory Podcast shine a bright light on the political mob controlling our coastal towns.
 ---
 35.4 Million SARS-COV-2 infected in the USA with 615,000 deaths.
 The Delta variant has Gulf Coastal Hospitals filling fast and your elected officials are finally getting the picture.